 B.2.1 Desired URL mapping

-In the example shown in table B.2.1-1, media resources for the Provisioning Session with external identifier com.provider.service are pushed into the 5GMSd AS at M2d by the 5GMSd Application Provider and exposed to the 5GMSd Client at M4d using the canonical name of the 5GMSd AS com-provider-service.ms.as.3gppservices.org and an additional domain name alias mno-cdn.5gmsd-ap.com configured by the 5GMSd Application Provider.
+In the example shown in table B.2.1-1, media resources are exposed by a reference point M4d service location with a default canonical domain name dist-loc.com-provider-service.ms.as.3gppservices.org.
+This domain name is assigned by the 5GMSd AF based on a for the Provisioning Session with external identifier com.provider.service and a Content Hosting Configuration distribution configuration with distribution identifier dist-loc.
+The 5GMSd Application Provider also assigns a custom domain name alias 5gms.provider.com by defining DistributionConfiguration.domainNameAlias in the same distribution configuration.
+Media resources are pushed into the 5GMSd AS at M2d by the 5GMSd Application Provider using the ingest base URL https://5gmsd-as.mno.net/com-provider-service chosen by the 5GMSd AF.

 Table B.2.1-1: Example URL mapping for push-based ingest